 While the festival is a success for visitors & participating artists, we try each year to ensure that the community benefits.
 As far as possible, our own spending is within the village.

 We were pleased that the £50,000 upgrade of our festival premises this year, a grant-aided project, resulted in 85% of the work being undertaken by Pittenweem-based contractors.
-Local tradespeople are employed by the festival on a regular basis as well as security staff, car park attendants, gallery sitters, office staff & the shuttle bus driver, who are also as far as possible, drawn from the local area.
-The festival also rents the local church hall, the Old Town Hall & The Old Men’s Club (we decorate these too), money going back locally.
+Local tradespeople are employed by the festival on a regular basis as well as security staff, car park attendants, gallery sitters, office staff and the shuttle bus driver, who are also as far as possible, drawn from the local area.
+The festival also rents the local church hall, the Old Town Hall and The Old Men’s Club (we decorate these too), money going back locally.

 In 2012 we were pleased to have had the use of the toilet facilities in the Pittenweem & District Sports Association pavilion beside the car park.
-Rather than hiring a port-a-loo & spending the money outside of the village, we were able to support the local football teams with a donation.
+Rather than hiring a port-a-loo and spending the money outside of the village, we were able to support the local football teams with a donation.
 Many thanks for their help.

-Local businesses benefit from an increased visitor spend in our popular village as do the B&Bs & other accommodation.
+Local businesses benefit from an increased visitor spend in our popular village as do the B&Bs and other accommodation.
 Residents find also that renting out a room or a garage as a venue during the festival is a useful money-earner.

 Moving to a wider view, Pittenweem Arts Festival attracts about 25,000 visitors each year which benefits the local community & the surrounding area.
 Also, the high profile of the festival works to introduce Fife as a tourist destination.

-VisitScotland chose Pittenweem, with our 2011 Helen Denerley exhibition on the pier, to feature in their TV commercial for the Year of Creative Scotland 2012, a clear example of the appeal of Pittenweem & the drawing power of the festival.
+VisitScotland chose Pittenweem, with our 2011 Helen Denerley exhibition on the pier, to feature in their TV commercial for the Year of Creative Scotland 2012, a clear example of the appeal of Pittenweem and the drawing power of the festival.